andyvroberts/purple/design.md

 Price records:
 - There should only be 1 record per property
-- Prices should be stored in a column as a list (array) of key/value pairs (date: price)
+- Prices should be stored in a column as a list (array) of tuples (date:price:rectype)
 - The partition key should be the Postcode
 - The row key should be the address

 Note: for the 2019 price file, the outcode CR0 has approximatly 1,100 distinct postcodes from the 2,133 records.

 ### Update 6
-Git branch "price-batch"
+Git branch "price-table" & "price-table2"
 We encountered another timing issue when inserting many rows into Azure table storage.
 A single threaded python process can insert approximately 1000 rows within a 5-minute window, although the this leaves a narrow margin of safety.

 There are only 2 ways to increase table storage insert performance.
 Either parallel process or insert in batches of 100.
 We will choose to insert price records in batches but this means we must alter our partition key, as all records belonging ot a single batch insert must be for the same partition key.